The Instructors Promise

 Mrs. Rolling co-founded R.A.S. in 2011.
 She is an instructor in Latin, French, and German; as well as chief author and director of the Schola Rosa program.
 She received her B.A. in Foreign Languages from the University of Southern Mississippi in French, Latin, and German and a Masters Degree in Classics with an emphasis in Latin from the University of Nebraska.

 She is the main consultant for Schola Rosa families enrolled in the Home Curriculum.
-She will also be updating and grading Science 1-5 this year for R.A.S.
+She will be teaching Latin 1, French 2, and German 1 this year.

 Instructors & Contributors

-Rose Canavan recently received her bachelors degree from Ave Maria University with a double major in Theology and Economics as a Mother Teresa Scholar and member of the honors program.
+Rose Church received her B.A. from Ave Maria University with a double major in Theology and Managerial Economics & Strategic Analysis as a Mother Teresa Scholar and member of the honors program.
 She studied abroad in Gaming, Austria and has led a mission trip to Lourdes, France.
-She loves Irish dancing, the Food Network, and John Paul II.
-She will be joining R.A.S in fall 2018.
+She previously served as Campus Minister for Southern Illinois University Carbondale.
+She is currently pursuing an M.T.S. from the Pontifical Institute of John Paul II for Studies on Marriage and the Family at the Catholic University of America.
+Rose and her husband, Tanner, are recently married and live in the Washington, D.C area.
+She has been with R.A.S since fall 2018.

 Zach Krueger lives in Sioux Falls, SD.
 He has been married for six years, and he and his wife Meghan have three daughters.
 Zach works as the Director of Evangelization and Catechesis at St. George Parish in Hartford, SD.
 He is also a graduate student at Holy Apostles College & Seminary, studying dogmatic theology.
 He received a degree in Music Education from South Dakota State University.
 After graduating Zach and Meghan spent five years working for the missionary organization FOCUS.